echee777/ragtrain/README.md

 `make test` runs the entire suite

-add a specific test name into `<repo>/pytest.ini` to run just one test.
+Add a specific test name into `<repo>/pytest.ini` to run just one test.